unist-analytics/ordinal/README.md

 In this repository, there are are codes for classifying the imbalanced and ordinal data.
-This source R code, kknn.ordianl.R, is based on the knn method to classify data and improves the knn method to adjust for imbalanced data set and ordianl classification.
+This main R code, akknn_type.R, is based on the awknn method which improves the "wknn method" that condisders weights in stead of evenly weighting to different distances.
+Awknn considers the imbalanced data set like our test data set, disaster level, which doesn't have same number of observation in each classes, on the other hand, wkknn just assume that data set is balanced.
+Thus, when using the wknn method for imbalanced data, you have to apply other methods to make balaned data set.
+However, when using our awknn method, you doesn't have to do that.

 This repository includes,